 Each of these events challenged traditional norms of finance and economics, but none caused the world to end.
 Sure, things changed, and financial physics may not feel the same as before, but we’ve adapted because we had no choice.
 There’s no apparent reason why this time would be any different.

 At first, people were scared.
 The S&P 500 fell over 17% in days surrounding the downgrade8.
 But as those who anticipated the worst began to realize that the earth was still circling the sun, the index recovered within 6 months.
-Since the downgrade, the S&P 500 has quadrupled11.
+Since the downgrade, the S&P 500 is up almost 250%11.

 The bottom line is that neither party wants to be blamed for causing the first default in U.S. history, so this mess will likely be resolved.
 If not, think about the aftermath of all these other unthinkable events before panicking too much.